sukhe/UBNT-and-MikroTik-command-line-discovery-utility/README.md

   -i INTERFACE, --interface INTERFACE
                         Source interface for discovery request -a ADDRESS, --address ADDRESS
                         Source address for MNDP discovery request.
-If not specified, requests will be sent to all addresses assigned to the interface. (default
-                        - not specified)
-  -p PORT, --port PORT  Source port for UBNT discovery request (default - 33333) -P PROTOCOLS [PROTOCOLS ...], --protocols PROTOCOLS [PROTOCOLS ...]
+If not specified, requests will be sent to all addresses assigned to the interface. (default- not specified) -p PORT, --port PORT  Source port for UBNT discovery request (default - 33333) -P PROTOCOLS [PROTOCOLS ...], --protocols PROTOCOLS [PROTOCOLS ...]
-                        Protocols, used to discovery (default - cdp mndp lldp ubnt) -m, --mikrotik        Emulate MikroTik Neighbor Discovery (default - not specified) -u, --ubnt            Emulate UBNT discovery (default - not specified) -S, --separate-files  Use a separate result files for each protocol (default - don't use, with csv type file - always used) -s, --silence         Don't send discovery packet.
+                        Protocols, used to discovery (default - cdp mndp lldp ubnt) -m, --mikrotik        Emulate MikroTik Neighbor Discovery (default - not specified) -u, --ubnt            Emulate UBNT discovery (default - not specified) -S, --separate-files  Use a separate result files for each protocol (default - don't use, with csv type file - always used)
+  -s, --silence         Don't send discovery packet.
 Use only passive capturing.
   -t TIMEOUT, --timeout TIMEOUT
                         How long wait responses, in seconds (default - 20)